POSTED BY April 15, 2017 COMMENTS (21)ON

-Here is the real life story of Umesh, who is one of our long time readers.
+Here is the real-life story of Umesh, who is one of our long time readers.
 He agreed to share his life story on how he turned from a successful CA to an Entrepreneur.
 I am sure it will be an inspiring read for other readers and we all can take some learning’s from his story.

 Over to Umesh …

-I have been a follower of Jagoinvestor.com since the last few weeks.
+I have been a follower of Jagoinvestor.com for the last few weeks.
 One post from Manish regarding how he quit his job with Yahoo was catchy and I responded back to him stating that I was happy for him as his story pushed me down the not so distant memory lane of my pursuit to being self-employed.